IntelliSensing/RS-Agent/README.md

 ## <a id="acknowledgments"></a>Acknowledgments

-We are thankful to the tools used in our RS-Agent for releasing their models and code as open-source contributions.
+We are thankful to the amazing open-sourced LLMs and the tools used in our RS-Agent for releasing their models and code as open-source contributions.